leocorelli/text-summarizer/README.md

 ## About

-For this project we are building a text summarizer, specifically for longer-text documents such as articles, wikipedia pages, etc.
+For this project we are building a text summarizer, specifically for text documents such as articles, wikipedia pages, etc.